 Me being from India, I follow Sri Subhash Palekar Ji.
 He is the main crusader for Zero budget Natural farming throughout India.
 He is awarded India’s fourth-highest civilian award the Padma Shri in 2016.
 I have followed most of his principles in my farm and few I have customized to suit my farm.
 Will be addressing Sri Subhash Palekar Ji as Guruji going forward.

-Natural farming is the farming of the spiritual soul.
-This farming is the continuous process of changing yourself inside and outside simultaneously towards unity with God.
-Natural farming doesn’t involve any man-made inputs like machinery, fertilizers or pesticides.
+Natural farming is the farming technique that involves less human effort and left to nature to take care of.
+Natural farming is the continuous process of changing yourself inside and outside simultaneously towards unity with Nature.
+Natural farming doesn’t involve any man-made inputs like machinery, fertilizers, or pesticides.
 All the essentials for the plants to grow are supplied by only nature.

 Natural farming is more of self-sustained farming, nothing should be brought into the farm.
 Guruji asks all the farmers not to bring anything from outside the farm, everything should be available or prepared inside the farm.
 If the present agricultural methods respect the soil and enhance its power, then our food will always be rich in energy and it will be good for health.
 Human beings can thrive only by living in harmony with Nature.

 We can’t reap the benefits from the land continuously without giving anything back.

 India has suffered a lot during the Green revolution.
 The Green Revolution in India refers to the period when agriculture in India changed to an industrial system due to the adoption of modern methods like tractors, fertilizers, pesticides, and high yielding seeds.